Cliff erosion residents refuse to leave

 Cliff erosion residents refuse Hemsby evacuation offer

-People living in 30 homes near to cliff-top chalets in danger of collapsing into the sea have refused to go into a rescue centre.
+People living in 30 homes near to clifftop chalets in danger of collapsing into the sea have refused to go into a rescue centre.

 Great Yarmouth Borough Council said there was concern about the properties to the west of The Marrams in Hemsby.